 Stafforst group - Chemical Biology & Biochemistry of Nucleic Acids

 Nucleic acids are fantastic molecules.
-They offer a playground to create novel materials and to manipulate biological systems.
 Due to their unique base pairing properties, hybridization between nucleic acids is highly predictable and thus rationally programmable.
-In our research we develop artifical, RNA-guided machines with the intention to create tools for the study and control of basic biochemical processes like RNA processing, translation, or epitranscript-omics.
-To achieve our goals, we combine chemistry with biotechnology and create tools that we finally apply inside cells and living organisms.
+We develop artifical, RNA-guided machines with the intention to create practical tools for the study and control of basic biochemical processes like RNA processing, translation, or epitranscriptomics.
+To achieve our goals, we combine chemistry with biotechnology and create tools that we optimize for application inside cells and living organisms.

 News & Jobs